Microchipping ensures lifetime identification of your pets and is compulsory for all pets being registered for the first time.

 Compulsory Scanning of Pets in Shelters

 Within three days of entering a pound or shelter, it is a requirement that all cats and dogs are scanned to determine whether they are microchipped to enable contact with the owner.
-If your details are not up to date it makes it harder to let you know your pet has been found.
+If your details are not up to date at the microchip register, it makes it harder to let you know your pet has been found.

 Information on the microchip registry can only be accessed for the purpose of reuniting the owner with the animal by the authorised implanter, the owner of the animal, certain authorised government employees such as authorised Council officers and any other person providing the owner has given their consent.